 Example #1: God gathers the people have they have been dispersed and rebuilds the city of Jerusalem, which had been destroyed.

 This has always been regarded as more than merely a political restoration; it was a second chance at being God’s chosen people, almost a new creation.
 It was linked with the promises of a “new covenant” (Jeremiah 31:31), a “new heart and … a new spirit” (Ezekiel 36:26).

 He heals the brokenhearted and binds up their wounds.

-Example #2: He comforts and sustains them.
+Example #2: God comforts and sustains his people.